tessmero/cmake-arduino/README.md

 Developing Arduino code this way makes the code more accessible, since developers do not need a device to run the code.

 Using a standard build tool like CMake opens up the possibility to add unit testing and continuous integration.
+This example includes both: unit tests (using [googletest](https://github.com/google/googletest/blob/master/googletest/docs/primer.md)), and continuous integration (using [Travis-CI](https://travis-ci.com/)).

 ## Compile in Arduino